 Making sure that your child or other loved one is well cared for while you're working can sometimes be costly.
-Fortunately, UC's Dependent Care Flexible Spending Account (DepCare FSA) allows you to set aside pretax money each year for dependent care expenses, helping you budget for these costs and saving you money on taxes.
+Fortunately, UC's Postdoctoral Scholar Dependent Care Flexible Spending Account (Dependent Care FSA) allows you to set aside pretax money each year for dependent care expenses, helping you budget for these costs and saving you money on taxes.

+How the Dependent Care FSA Works 4

+How to Get Reimbursed.....7

-How the DepCare FSA Works4 Other Important Things to Know About the DepCare FSA How to Get Reimbursed7 Midyear Changes Allowed for the Depcare FSA
+Other Important Things to Know About the Dependent Care FSA 8

+Midyear Changes Allowed for the Dependent Care FSA9

-How the DepCare FSA Works
+How the Dependent Care FSA Works

-You decide each year how much you want to contribute to your DepCare Flexible Spending Account (FSA).
+UC offers benefits-eligible employees the opportunity to pay certain dependent care expenses with tax-free dollars through the Dependent Care FSA.
+You decide each year how much you want to contribute to your Dependent Care FSA.
 The amount you specify is taken in monthly installments from your paycheck, before federal, Social Security (FICA) and most state taxes are calculated.

 You may use the money for eligible expenses you incur during the plan year (from Jan.
 1 through Dec.
 31) and the grace period (through March 15 of the following year).
-You pay your dependent care expenses as usual, then submit claim forms and receipts to Discovery Benefits, the company that administers the FSA for UC.
-Discovery Benefits will send you a reimbursement for the amount of the claim, or for the amount remaining in your DepCare FSA, if less.
+You pay your dependent care expenses as usual, then submit claim forms and receipts to WEX, the company that administers the FSA for UC.
+WEX will send you a reimbursement for the amount of the claim, or for the amount remaining in your Dependent Care FSA, if less.